aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/htmlsaveoptions/_index.md

 ---
 title: HtmlSaveOptions
 second_title: Aspose.Words for C++ API Reference
-description: Can be used to specify additional options when saving a document into the Html, Mhtml, Epub or Azw3 format.
+description: Can be used to specify additional options when saving a document into the Html, Mhtml, Epub, Azw3 or Mobi format.
 To learn more, visit the  documentation article.
 type: docs
 weight: 118
 url: /cpp/aspose.words.saving/htmlsaveoptions/